NHSDigital/software-engineering-quality-framework/principles.md

 **Use feedback loops** to avoid negative global effects from local optimisations.

-**Balance autonomy and conformity.** Teams use the right tool for the job, within reason: unchecked proliferation of a wide variety of tools impacts overall effectiveness of the organisation.
+**Balance autonomy and conformity.** Teams use the right tool for the job, within reason: unchecked proliferation of a wide variety of tools impacts the overall effectiveness of the organisation.